UniExeterRSE/intro-to-isca/_episodes/05_modules.md

 You should notice at that there are multiple different versions of Python available, denoted after a `/` including major versions (2 vs 3) and subversion (X.X).

 We can load the specific version of a software by specifying it when we run `module load`  For example to load Python2 we could run `module load Python/2.7.18-GCCcore-9.3.0`

+## What if the software I need is not available.

+Installing software can be a fustrating experience.
+As software are often interrelated, a faulty or partial installation of one piece of software can have fairly dramatic impact on other software.
+For this reason, the locations where software is typically installed is not writable by regular users.
+You will not have "admin" rights or "root" access and limits you abilty to install software in the usual manner.

+There are a couple of options if you require software that is not currently avaiable or you require a more bespoke version.
+The optimal solution depends on the specific software.

++ Is it a software that needs installing, or is it just an executable that you can run?
+Some software come ready complied and you can download the executable file to either your home or project files.
+Assuming that you can identify and load all the relevant dependecies this should be very quick to do.
+A common issue with this method is ensuring that the "file" has the correct permissions and the shell recognises it as a programme rather than a file.
++ Request for it to be installed.
+If the software needs a more involved installation process, that takes advatange of root privledges they you will need sys admin to install for you.
+Log an enquiry and the ISCA support team will attempt to install it for you.
++ There are package and environmental managers that makes it easy to install software even if you don't have root access.
+One example is Anaconda.
+To use Anaconda or Miniconda, you first need to load the relevant module with either
+  + `module load Miniconda`
+  + `module load Minicoda3` (for Python3)
+  + `module load Anaconda`
+  + `module load Anaconda3` (for Python3)
+  you can then create environments as described on the [Anaconda website](https://docs.anaconda.com/navigator/tutorials/index.html)